Multi-Wallet Aggregation: One Person, Many Wallets, One Honest View (2026)

 Multi-Wallet Aggregation: One Person, Many Wallets, One Honest View

-- The hard part is completeness + classification, not adding feeds.
+- The hard part is completeness and classification, not adding feeds.

 - A missing wallet silently understates the portfolio and breaks cost-basis continuity.

-- A transfer between your own wallets is an internal transfer, not a disposal — basis carries.
+- A transfer between your own wallets is an internal transfer, not a disposal, so basis carries.

-- Recognising "own to own" requires both wallets in the inventory.
+- Recognising own-to-own requires both wallets to be in the inventory.

 - This is the internal-transfer discipline generalised across many wallets.